ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 time, creating bootstrapping problems.

-The primary design goal of Roughtime is to permit devices to obtain a rough idea of the current time from fairly static configuration consisting of a key and a server, and to enable them to report any inconsistencies they observe between time servers.
+The primary design goal of Roughtime is to permit devices to obtain a rough idea of the current time from fairly static configuration and to enable them to report any inconsistencies they observe between servers.
+The configuration consists of a list of servers and their associated long-term keys, which ideally remain unchanged throughout a server's lifetime.
+This makes the long-term public keys the roots of trust in Roughtime.
+With a sufficiently long list of trusted servers and keys, a client will be able to acquire authenticated time with high probability, even after long periods of inactivity.
+Proofs of malfeasance constructed by chaining together responses from different trusted servers can be used to prove misbehavior by a server, thereby revoking trust in that particular key.

 This memo is limited to describing the Roughtime on-wire protocol.
 Apart from describing the server list and malfeasance report formats,